Global STEM Workforce: Science National Academies Members

 Global STEM R&D Researchers and Personnel

-Still, there are regions in the world where there is almost gender parity among R&D researchers.
-For instance, women in Central Asia represent 48.5% of R&D researchers while women in Latin America and the Caribbean comprise almost 46% of R&D workforce.
-However, gender imbalance is abysmal in other regions in the world, including East Asia and the Pacific and South and West Asia, where women represent 25% and 23% of the R&D personnel, respectively.
+In 2020, the percentage of women science and engineering researchers and personnel in research and development (R&D) professions worldwide was about 31%, according to a UNESCO brief report (UNESCO, 2023), highlighting a gender disparity in the R&D labor force.
+Still, there are regions in the world with almost gender parity among R&D researchers.
+For instance, women in Central Asia represent 49.6% of R&D researchers, while women in Latin America and the Caribbean comprise 44.2% of the R&D workforce.
+However, gender imbalance is abysmal in other regions in the world, including East Asia and the Pacific and South and West Asia, where women represent 26.7% and 24.3% of the R&D personnel, respectively.

 Examining the R&D personnel of selected countries by gender also reveals women’s underrepresentation in this workforce.
-Among the selected countries, India has the lowest female representation, where less than 17% of R&D personnel were women in 2018.
-Spain had the highest female representation, where 40.5% of their researchers are women.
+Among the selected countries, India has the lowest female representation, where less than 16.6% of R&D personnel were women in 2018.
+Spain is the country closest to achieving parity, with 41.3% of its researchers identifying as women.

 Global STEM Workforce in Frontier Roles